govindarajug/head-tail/readme.md

 tail -c count file(s)
   displays last count of bytes of the specified files.

+tail -q
+  suppresses printing headers  when multiple files are being examined.

+tail -r
+  input to be displayed in reverse order, by line.

 If more than one file is provided as arguments each file's output is preceded by ==> filename <==
 ```